pkuwwt/my_reading_notes/programming-language/js-faq.md

  export { name, age};
  ```

-## What is difference between module.exports and export?
+## What is difference between module.exports and exports?
 The module is a plain JavaScript object with an exports property.
 Exports is a plain JavaScript variable that happens to be set to module.exports.
 At the end of your file, node.js will basically ‘return’ module.exports to the require function.
 A simplified way to view a JS file in Node could be this:

 ```javascript